The Wayƒarers Journal ©

 6. Instead of water, use (low or no salt) bone broth.

-7. To increase the thickness of the broth, add about a 1/4 cup of green banana flour or other non grain flour.
+7. To increase the thickness of the broth, add about a 1/4 cup of green banana flour

-Formally named The Wayƒarer′s Rice, the original recipe began during Episode One, by cooking brown rice and adding spices.
+History: Formally named The Wayƒarer′s Rice, the original recipe began during Episode One, by cooking brown rice and adding spices.
 The Wayƒarer then tried adding other foodstuff to vary the taste and the olive oil never lasted long because it tastes so good.
 Adding additional grains helped to change the taste too and the recipe has changed often over the years but the main ingredients of rice, spice, onion and garlic has always been the mainstay.

 The above sauce is a new addition to the meal, developed in his mind one evening while eating his Repast.
 He has used soy sauce, hot sauce, mustard and so many other sauces, that he doesn′t remember them all, then one evening he asked himself, "What would make a good sauce?"
 He thought about each of the ingredients, that had the food that he not only likes but really enjoys to eat.
 The next time he was at the g-mart, he purchased the avocados and limes, came back to where he was overnighting and began preparing his meal.
 The sauce for his Repast was to him, sublime.